Embedded contact homology of prequantization bundles: Introduction

 In \S \ref{degree}, we define the notion of degree of a completed projected pseudoholomorphic curve in $\Sigma_g$ and show that $\op{deg}(\alpha,\beta) = d$, where $d$ is as in \eqref{intro:d}, c.f.
 Definition \ref{degree-gen}.
 By Lemma \ref{lem:d0g0}, a curve $C$ which contributes nontrivially to the ECH differential has degree zero if and only if it is a cylinder.
-We note that Proposition \ref{intro-nogenus} and its proof previously appeared in \cite[Corollary 6.2.3]{farris}, and we repeat his arguments from which this corollary follows, including the regularity result for $S^1$-invariant domain dependent almost complex structures Theorem \ref{thm:ddacs}; cf. Corollary \ref{nogenus}.
+We note that Proposition \ref{intro-nogenus} and its proof previously appeared in \cite[Corollary 6.2.3]{farris}, and we repeat his arguments from which this corollary follows, including the regularity result for $S^1$-invariant domain dependent almost complex structures, cf. Theorem \ref{thm:ddacs} and Corollary \ref{nogenus}.

 However, the definition of ECH relies on the choice of a generic $\lambda$-compatible domain independent almost complex structure} $J$, rather than a domain dependent $\bj$.
-For higher genus curves, we cannot achieve transversality with $S^1$-invariant domain independent $J$.
-As observed by Farris in \cite[\S 7]{farris}, one can obtain the time independent analogue of Proposition \ref{intro-nogenus} by considering a generic one parameter family of almost complex structures $\{ \cj_t\}_{t\in[0,1]}$ interpolating between $\cj_0:=\bj \in \sj_\ds^{S^1} $ and $\cj_1:=J \in \sj(Y,\lambda)$.
-We obtain the following result in \S \ref{handleslides}:
+Thus, as in \cite[\S 7]{farris}, we consider a generic one parameter family of almost complex structures $\{ \cj_t\}_{t\in[0,1]}$ interpolating between $\cj_0:=\bj \in \sj_\ds^{S^1} $ and $\cj_1:=J \in \sj(Y,\lambda)$.
+We obtain the following result in \S \ref{handleslides}, which demonstrates that after passing to homology the curve counts are unaffected.